horosin/wforcast/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 ### Prerequisites
-Download the source code or clone the repo.
+Download the source code or clone the repo (https://github.com/horosin/wforecast).
 You also need either docker and docker-compose or node 10 and npm.

 ### With docker
 Just run